 We’ve also listed some of the best wildlife and nature-themed things to do in Kuala Lumpur with family, and fun places for kids in KL when the weather turns sour.

-Our top 20 things to do in Kuala Lumpur with kids guide kicks off in central KL with the fun Playground at KLCC, for kids a little older we review the nearby Aquaria, and for all age groups the mega fun KidZania.
+Our top 21 things to do in Kuala Lumpur with kids guide kicks off in central KL with the fun Playground at KLCC.
+For kids a little older, we review the nearby Aquaria, and for all age groups, the mega fun KidZania.

 Here are the best things to do in KL with kids.
-Read through and select the ones that fit your interests and timeframe.
+Read through and select the ones that fit your interests and time frame.
+We have written about these attractions based on our own experiences travelling here with babies, toddlers, preschoolers, school kids and, now, teenagers!

 Explore The KLCC Playground

 Best playground in the world?
 Possibly!
-Our kids raved about the KLCC Playground, in fact, so much that we had to return a few times during our visit.
+Our kids rave about the KLCC Playground.
+So much, in fact, that we had to return a few times during our first visit to KL and many times since.
 So this received our highest rating: best place for kids in KL!

 Address: Persiaran KLCC, Jalan Ipoh, 50450 Kuala Lumpur, Wilayah Persekutuan